gtumedei/irs-project/docs/report.md

 ### Our choice

-After a careful analysis of the various options the market has to offer, our choice fell on the mBot kit produced by Makeblock.
+After a careful analysis of the various options that the market has to offer, our choice fell on the mBot kit produced by Makeblock.
 The only real downside is that we had to buy the light sensors separately, bringing the total cost just shy of the 100€ price limit.
 The upside is that, by choosing this kit, we'll have the necessary hardware to implement all the controllers we set out to create.

 ## Robot kit analysis

-The provided kit contains all the components necessary to meet most of the features required to complete the project objectives.
+The provided kit contains all the necessary components to meet most of the features required to complete the project objectives.
 The only lack is related to light sensors, which are needed for the implementation of more complex behaviors such as combining obstacle avoidance and light chasing.
-For this reason, we decided to purchase an additional kit that allows to setup the robot in three additional configurations:
+For this reason, we decided to purchase an expansion kit that allows to setup the robot in three additional configurations:
 - Light chasing (the one we were interested in)
 - Scorpion (with a rgb-responsive tail)
 - Intelligent desk light